jasonhand/academic-kickstart/content/post/breaking-down-the-components-of-a-post-incident-review/index.md

 -   **It’s not a determination of causality.** Your review will look at the factors that contributed to the failure, but the purpose isn’t to pinpoint a culprit.
-It’s to think about and share information about all aspects of the incident so as learn and improve.
+It’s to think about and share information about all aspects of the incident in order to learn and improve.

 -   **It’s not a list of action items.** You may end up with such a list as a result of what you learn in the review, but this isn’t the focus.
 If you